joelhawksley/identity/index.md

 I've made several contributions to the Home Assistant ecosystem, including [support for folders on Apple Watch](https://github.com/home-assistant/iOS/pull/4376), [filtering of declined calendar events](https://github.com/home-assistant/core/pull/128900), and [extending the returned forecast window for WeatherKit](https://github.com/home-assistant/core/pull/164494).

-I built my first SaaS product, a [portfolio website platform for visual artists](https://www.solofolio.net/), while in high school.
+I built my first SaaS product, a [portfolio website platform for visual artists](https://www.solofolio.net/), while I was in high school.
 I’ve since rewritten it in Ruby on Rails, using it as a testbed for new technologies I want to learn, such as React.

 ## Mentorship